Die with Zero: Applied

 Change 3: What About the Kids?

-Having read Die with Zero, I’m not interested in giving my kids a massive inheritance when they’re 70 at the expense of helping them when they actually need help.
+Having read Die with Zero, I’m not interested in giving my kids a massive inheritance when they’re 70- especially at the expense of helping them when they actually need help.
 Instead, I want to push any financial help we give them into a time when they can actually use it.
 Or as Bill would put it, the age of the “peak utility of money”.
 Practically, the question I’m asking is: “How can I take a little of the pressure off of my kids when they’re 35?”

 Recent changes to the tax code help.
 Starting this year, 529s are convertible into a Roth IRA.
 Next year, you will be able to set up a tax-free “Trump” account for your kids.